 When creating QuickLists, certain special characters allow you to control how different entries are separated.
 This topic deals with these characters and how to use them in QuickLists.

-When adding multiple values from a hierarchical structure to a field designed for a single entry, FotoStation's default behavior is to add all the values without any kind of separator.
+When adding multiple values from a hierarchical structure to a field designed for a single entry, FotoStation adds all the values without any kind of separator by default.

 For example, with a structure like this:

 adding A1 to the metadata field will by default write AudiA1 to the field without any kind of separator.

 This can be corrected by specifying a separator character in the QuickList file:

 #!
 SEPARATOR=; Audi A1 A2 A3

 With the Separator argument at the beginning of the QuickList as shown above you can specify a character to split the different entries.
 When inserting A1 from the above example into a single entry metadata field, the inserted text will read Audi;A1 allowing users to search for the two words individually.

 Any other character can be chosen as a separator.
 A line shift is even possible in multi-line fields (such as Description, field #120) by specifying #!
 SEPARATOR=CRLF